centreon/centreon-documentation/cloud/getting-started/monitor-linux-server-with-snmp.md

    * A description of the server (2)
    * Its IP address (3)
    * The SNMP version and community (4)
-   * Select the poller that will monitor your Linux server (keep "Central" if you have no other poller) (5)
+   * Select the poller that will monitor your Linux server (5)

 3. Click on **+ Add a new entry** in the **Templates** field (6), then select the **OS-Linux-SNMP-custom** template (7) from the list: